Lunchtime Lecture Series

 Grumpy Old Men and Their Public Policies

 Social Science Residential Faculty Dr. Viola Fuentes (Political Science/History) and MCC student Zachary Egan recently led a one-hour presentation for students on "Grumpy Old Men and Their Public Policies."
 The presenters compared current U.S. President Joe Biden (DEM) and Republican presidential nominee Donald Trump's tract records and plans on immigration, voting, military service, and democracy.
-The collaborative presentation was held in-person, as well as virtually, on Wednesday, April 24, 2024 in SC-11E (S&D campus).
+This presentation took place both in-person and virtually on Wednesday, April 24th 2024, in SC-11E (S&D campus).

 Celebrating Women's Historic Contributions